An official website of the United States government.

 Full Title: Designing effective stewardship and post-restoration management plans through co-production to protect vulnerable Gulf of Mexico coastal birds

-This project will identify uncertainties around the effects of coastal bird stewardship and habitat management actions.
+This project will identified uncertainties around the effects of coastal bird stewardship and habitat management actions.

 Lead Investigator: Nicole L. Michel, National Audubon Society, Nicole.Michel@audubon.org